Home

 If your canary can't see the seed for the hulls he'll scratch around inside the dish scattering seed and hulls everywhere...Now you've got a mess to clean up!
 OK, OK its not as bad as it sounds but he can get pretty messy.

-One way to cut way down on scattering of canary seed and other foods is to use a raised back dish .
+One way to cut way down on scattering of canary seed and other foods is to use an enclosed feeder .
 It helps prevent your canary from scattering canary food to the outside of the cage.
-Most of it will bounce off the high back and then back into the dish.

 Another way to prevent canary seed from escaping the cage is to use a seed guard.
 A canary seed guard wraps around the bottom of the cage and creates a curtain of sorts.
 Very useful.

-Between the high back feeder and the canary seed guard things should stay pretty clean.
+Between the enclosed feeder and the canary seed guard things should stay pretty clean.

 ***Low Maintenance Tip***

-Use automatic feeders.
+Use enclosed feeders.
 I love these.
 They really cut down on cleaning and feeding time.
 The bigger the better as far as I'm concerned.
+Try to find one with a large mouth or bowl at the bottom.

 You can even use a standard glass watering tube if you want.
 Just put canary seed in it instead of water.
 Presto...an automatic feeder!
 Just make sure you blow the empty hulls off the top of the canary seed often.Also make sure the extra seed is feeding through the outlet.